zkldi/Prudence/README.md

 - Primarily uses functions, which means you do not have to make pull requests for features, you can just write them yourself.

-- Schema is the exact same structure as the object, no wildcarding workarounds or weird execptions.
+- Schema is the exact same structure as the object, no wildcarding workarounds or weird exceptional use cases.

 - Automatic high quality error messages.